adarshjhaa100/learn-software-dev/README.md

 #### Technical Requirements:

-- Languages (Make one version in each language): JS,Go, Python, C, Java, Rust, Zig etc.
+- Languages : JS,Go, Python, C, Java, Rust, Zig or whatever you'd like to use.
+Just use any one across whole application for understanding the nuances.
 - Files, chats can be compressed
 - Identify how each tool’s (language, library, Framework) used across the industry.
 - A small tip here: try to convert small parts of your code to assembly/obj/bytecode.
 Search the internet if anything seems foreign and keep on going.